chr5tphr/zennit/README.md

     # create a composite specified by a name; the COMPOSITES dict includes all preset composites
     # provided by zennit.
     composite = COMPOSITES['epsilon_gamma_box'](**composite_kwargs)

+    # disable requires_grad for all parameters, we do not need their modified gradients
+    for param in model.parameters():
+        param.requires_grad = False

     # create the composite context outside the main loop, such that the canonizers and hooks do not
     # need to be registered and removed for each step.